grafana/mimir/docs/sources/blocks-storage/production-tips.md

 Because of this, we would suggest to avoid querying non compacted blocks.
 In order to do it, you should:

 1. Run the [compactor](./compactor.md)
+2. Configure compactor `-compactor.split-and-merge-shards` and `-compactor.split-groups` if your cluster has some very large tenants.
-2. Configure queriers `-querier.query-store-after` large enough to give compactor enough time to compact newly uploaded blocks (_see below_)
+3. Configure queriers `-querier.query-store-after` large enough to give compactor enough time to compact newly uploaded blocks (_see below_)
-3. Configure queriers `-querier.query-ingesters-within` equal to `-querier.query-store-after` plus 5m (5 minutes is just a delta to query the boundary both from ingesters and queriers)
+4. Configure queriers `-querier.query-ingesters-within` equal to `-querier.query-store-after` plus 5m (5 minutes is just a delta to query the boundary both from ingesters and queriers)
-4. Configure ingesters `-blocks-storage.tsdb.retention-period` at least as `-querier.query-ingesters-within`
+5. Configure ingesters `-blocks-storage.tsdb.retention-period` at least as `-querier.query-ingesters-within`
-5. Lower `-blocks-storage.bucket-store.ignore-deletion-marks-delay` to 1h, otherwise non compacted blocks could be queried anyway, even if their compacted replacement is available
+6. Lower `-blocks-storage.bucket-store.ignore-deletion-marks-delay` to 1h, otherwise non compacted blocks could be queried anyway, even if their compacted replacement is available

 #### How to estimate `-querier.query-store-after`